tecladocode/web-dev-bootcamp/curriculum/section06/lectures/03_what_is_jinja2/README.md

 The above HTML string has two placeholders, `name` and `template_name`.
 We'll push values to these placeholders from our Flask code.

 Flask's `render_template` method will be used to send our interpolated HTML file to the browser.
-For this to work, you'll have to create a new endpoint to access this newly create page from browser.
+For this to work, you'll have to create a new endpoint to access this newly created page from browser.
 Your `app.py` should look like the following:

 ```python{10}
 # app.py